decuant/WMOQuery/README.md

 The grid on the right side allows for file selection and menu operation.
 Uses a file filter and supports context menu.

-There are 2 sets of menu commands, fixed and variable (plugins).
+There are 2 sets of menu commands, fixed and variable (plug-ins).
 The first set drives the download/archive of updates.

 The second sets are user-provided functions in ``functions.lua``.
-It offers the usal debugging within the IDE and can be reloaded at run time for execution.
+It offers the usual debugging within the IDE and can be reloaded at run time for execution.

 To select a station for display select a compiled ``.dat`` file and use the menu "Graph Dataset".